Quantum Entanglement: Physics at its “Spookiest?”

 © Kabeer Hans, 2024

-Furthermore, the act of ‘observing’ and the ‘observer’ themselves are other contested topics amidst quantum theory, with our current understanding having no conclusive definition on either.
-However, for simplicity, to grasp the concept of entanglement, it is only the acceptance of superposition and an open-mind that are required.
+Furthermore, the act of ‘observing’ and the ‘observer’ themselves are other contested topics amidst quantum theory, with our current understanding having no conclusive definition for either.
+However, to grasp the concept of quantum entanglement, it is, if not the understanding, the acceptance of superposition that is required.

 Entanglement

-However, as was briefly described in the introduction, entanglement is not merely two quantum coin tosses occurring in tandem independent of one another but also a deep-rooted connection between the coin tosses that results in them always displaying corresponding results when measured the same way.
+However, as was briefly described in the introduction, entanglement is not merely two quantum coin tosses occurring in tandem independent of one another but instead, two quantum systems with a deep-rooted connection between them that results in them always displaying corresponding results when measured the same way.

-Unfortunately, it is here where the ‘quantum coin toss’ analogy begins to break down as we describe quantum properties that function differently to the classical properties of ‘heads’ or ‘tails.’
-Instead, the example utilised henceforth will be one with photons of light.
+Unfortunately, it is here where the ‘quantum coin toss’ analogy begins to break down as we employ quantum properties that function differently to the classical properties of ‘heads’ or ‘tails.’
+Instead, the example utilised henceforth will be one with photons, the smallest units of light.

 When these photons are measured, they are passed through detectors measuring the photon’s ‘spin’ in certain orientations relative to the photon’s polarisation (the propagation of the wave).
 If the orientation of the detector matches the polarisation, the photon will be recorded as having ‘spin up’ while if the detector’s orientation is opposite to that of the photon’s spin, it will be recorded as having ‘spin down.’
 With entanglement, we are able to predict the spin of a photon, ‘up’ or ‘down’, on the basis of the recorded spin of its entangled partner.

-This is due to the laws of conservation of angular momentum and energy, which dictate that no energy can be created nor destroyed and must exist in equilibrium.
-As a result, if the first photon is measured with ‘up spin,’ the second photon must have ‘down spin’ to neutralise angular momentum and comply with the universal laws.
+This is due to the laws of conservation of angular momentum and energy, which dictate that no energy can be created nor destroyed and systems must exist in energetic equilibrium.
+As a result, if the first photon is measured with ‘spin up,’ the second photon must have ‘spin down’ to neutralise angular momentum to zero and comply with the universal laws.

 Photons, and all other fundamental particles, have an intrinsic “spin.”
 Although this is not actually the particles rotating, the analogy is appropriate in this case and the “up spin” or “down spin” is determined by detectors in certain orientations.